Azure/fta-architecturalreview/articles/sap-on-azure.md

 - **Can you expalin the present disaster recovery setup.
 What will be recovery time objective (RTO) and Recovery Point Objective (RPO)?**

     Azure Site recovery will be recommended approach to setup DR for SAP application layer.
-For Database layer, DB specific setup will be required (like HSR for SAP HANA DB and SQL AlwaysOn for SQL server DB)
+For the Database layer, DB specific setup will be required (like HSR for SAP HANA DB and SQL AlwaysOn for SQL server DB)
     - [Reference design for Azure Site Recovery(ASR) for SAP Netweaver on Azure](https://docs.microsoft.com/en-us/azure/site-recovery/site-recovery-sap)

 - **Can you explain the process for the Failover in case of a Disaster and what is the frequency of disaster recovery testing?**